Virtual Classes of Character Stacks: Introduction

 \section{Introduction}

-Let $G$ be an algebraic group over a field $k$, and $M$ a smooth manifold with finitely generated fundamental group (e.g. $M$ is compact).
+Let $G$ be an algebraic group over a field $k$, and $M$ a smooth manifold with finitely generated fundamental group (e.g.\ $M$ is compact).
 The collection of representations of the fundamental group $\pi_1(M)$ into $G$ forms an algebraic variety,

 called the $G$-representation variety of $M$.
 The geometry of this representation variety has been widely studied in the last years.
-For instance, when $M = S^3-K$ is the complement of a knot, then $R_G(M)$ provides a very precious knot-theoretic information and can be used to generate knot invariants \cite{cooper1998representation,przytycki1997skein}.
+For instance, when $M = S^3-K$ is the complement of a knot, then $R_G(M)$ provides precious knot theoretic information that can be used to generate knot invariants \cite{cooper1998representation,przytycki1997skein}.
 More generally, when $M$ is a $3$-fold, then the discrete and faithful representations of the $\PGL_2(\CC)$-representation variety are precisely the ways of endowing $M$ with a hyperbolic structure, a fact that has been exploited to prove deep results in hyperbolic geometry \cite{culler1983varieties}.

 Nonetheless, the representation variety $R_G(M)$ only parametrizes raw representations, so isomorphic representations appear in $R_G(M)$ as different points.
 To remove this redundancy, we must consider the adjoint action of $G$ on $R_G(M)$, given by conjugation, whose orbits are precisely the representations up to isomorphism.
 However, in general, the quotient of an algebraic variety under the action of an algebraic group is not an algebraic variety, so the orbit space $R_G(M)/G$ is no longer a variety.
 To overcome this difficulty, two different approaches can be followed: through Geometric Invariant Theory (GIT) or using quotient stacks.